 Tips & Techniques for Amazing Barbecue

-Here's where you can find the Zen of barbecue.
+Here's where you can find the science of barbecue.
 Techniques teaches you about the different cuts of ribs, what happens to meat as you cook it, the thermodynamics of cooking, the best meat temperature guide, when to add the sauce, how to tell when the ribs are ready, all about wood, all about charcoal, how to skin 'n trim a slab, a glossary of barbecue terminology, a handy dandy cooking log, the secrets of the Texas Crutch, and much more.

-Best charcoal barbecue
+Best charcoal barbecue grill setup

 Best gas grill setup